Sargasso Sea: Threats

 The Sargasso Sea, like many unique ocean ecosystems, is under various threats, such as industrial-scale fishing, plastic waste pollution, oil drilling, and deep-sea mining.
 Owing to surface currents, the Sargasso accumulates a high concentration of non-biodegradable plastic waste.
 The area contains the huge North Atlantic garbage patch.
 Several nations and nongovernmental organizations have united to protect the Sargasso Sea.
 These organizations include the Sargasso Sea Commission established in 2014 by the governments of the Azores (Portugal), Bermuda (United Kingdom), Monaco, the United Kingdom and the United States.

 Bacteria that consume plastic have been found in the plastic-polluted waters of the Sargasso Sea; however, it is unknown whether these bacteria ultimately clean up poisons or simply spread them elsewhere in the marine microbial ecosystem.
 Plastic debris can absorb toxic chemicals from ocean pollution, potentially poisoning anything that eats it.
 Human activity in the Sargasso Sea has negatively affected it, such as over-fishing and shipping.

 Depictions in popular culture

-The Sargasso Sea is often portrayed in literature and the media as an area of mystery.
-It is often depicted in fiction as a dangerous area where ships are mired in weed for centuries, unable to escape.
-Outer-space equivalents are a recurring motif in science fiction.